-Third, the guard passer must close the gap within his opponent to prevent him from recovering a half guard position or other kinds of the guard.
+Third, the guard passer must close the gap within his opponent to prevent him from recovering a half guard position or other kinds of guard.

 In the video below, Ryan demonstrates a body lock guard passing at B-Team Jiu-Jitsu.

-The butterfly guard is one of the most effective positions in Brazilian Jiu-Jitsu, especially in no-gi.
+The butterfly guard is one of the most influential positions in Brazilian Jiu-Jitsu, especially in no-gi.
 Besides, it is one of the most fundamental guard types that require the player to sit up on his buttocks in an open guard position.

-Moreover, the butterfly guard player can use his shins and legs to sweep his opponent, or leglock him, among other maneuvers.
+Moreover, the butterfly guard player can use his shins and legs to sweep his opponent or leglock him, among other maneuvers.